English

 Assessment of reading

 For those on the Read Write Inc Phonics programme, reading books match the children’s phonic level and are pitched so children develop accuracy, fluency and expression.
+Children also have access to online books and complete quizzes about their reading.
 Once children move on from their phonics group, they become a ‘Free Reader’.
 Children are still assessed regularly and given a ZPD.
 This allows children to choose a book from a wider selection.
 After completing the book children complete a quiz to check their comprehension of what they have read.
 All children have a home-reading record which they are encouraged to take home daily and parents/carers are asked to record and comment on their child’s reading at home.

-Children read with an adult at least once a week, either individually or during a group, guided reading session.
+Children read with an adult at least three times a week, either individually or during a group, guided reading session.
 We are fortunate enough to have volunteer readers who also listen to children read in school.

-During the summer term of Year 1, children undertake a Phonics Screening Check, which assesses their ability to apply what they have learnt.
+During the summer term of Year 1, children undertake a Phonics Screening Check, which assesses their ability to apply what they have learnt in phonics sessions.

 Reading for pleasure